kevinnls/learning-npm/README.md

-i'm learning how to npm!
+i'm learning to use npm